Don’t Plan Any Event Without Creating Your Event Objective

 1. WHO – Who will attend your event, who will be your organizers, do you need sponsors and/or partners, and will clients attend?
 You will need to know how many people you expect to attend because this will affect other decisions you need to make like how much food to order, seating arrangements, the venue you’ll need, etc.

 2. WHAT– the “what” is composed of a few aspects like, what is the name of your event?
-What is the event about, i.e. a car show, International festival, etc. What are the obligations of the attendees, if any?
-For example, what is the dress code and do they need to purchase a ticket before or at the event or is it by invite only, is it a free or paid event?
+For example, what is the event about, i.e. a car show, International festival, etc. What are the obligations of the attendees, if any?
+What is the dress code and do they need to purchase a ticket before or at the event or is it by invite only, is it a free or paid event?

 What will the party favors be and will the gift be given as a prize, when they leave the party, or when they arrive at the event?